Counties 1 Cumbria: Cumbria (1993–1996)

 The Cumbria league was formed from teams from the old North-West North 1 division when it was disbanded at the end of the 1991–92 season.
 Promotion was to Cumbria/Lancs North and as the basement division for clubs in the region there was no relegation.
 Initially a tier 10 league, the creation of National 5 North for the 1993–94 season meant that Cumbria/Lancs North dropped to become a tier 11 league.

 Cumbria (1996–2000)

 The league system was restructured from top to bottom by the Rugby Football Union for the start of the 1996–97 season.
 The cancellation of National 5 North and creation of North West 3 meant that Cumbria remained a tier 11 league, with promotion into North Lancs/Cumbria (formerly Cumbria/Lancs North).

 Cumbria (2000–2018)

-Northern league restructuring by the RFU at the end of the 1999–00 season saw the cancellation of North West 1, North West 2 and North West 3 (tiers 7-9).
+Northern league restructuring by the RFU at the end of the 1999–00 season saw the cancellation of North West 1, North West 2 and North West 3 (tiers 7 to 9).
 This meant that Cumbria became a tier 8 league, with promotion continuing to North Lancs/Cumbria.
 As the lowest ranked league for clubs in the region there was no relegation until the introduction of Cumbria 2 at the end of the 2017–18 season.